denisecase/streaming-03-rabbitmq/PROJECT_VIRTUAL_ENV.md

 import pika
 ```

-### 1.7.
-Edit README.md
+### 7. Edit README.md

-Edit your README.md file to record your commands, process, and notes.
+In VS Code, edit your README.md file to record your commands, process, and notes.

 Use one hash followed by a space for the title.

 Use two hashes followed by a space to create second level headings.

 Use triple back tics on a line by themselves to "fence" your code.

+### 8. Set VS Code Interpreter

+In VS Code, from the menu, select View.
+From the dropdown menu, select Command Palette....

+Alternatively, you can use the shortcut Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac) to open the Command Palette.

+In the Command Palette, start typing Python: Select Interpreter.

+When you see Python: Select Interpreter in the list of options, click on it.
+A list of available Python interpreters will appear.

+Locate and select your project's virtual environment, typically named .venv (or similar).

+Confirm your selection.
+VS Code will now use the selected interpreter for your project.

-### 1.8.
-Git Add / Commit / Push to GitHub
+### 9. Git Add / Commit / Push to GitHub

 Use your terminal to add your files to source control, commit your changes to git, and push them up to GitHub.